MolSSI-Education/gpu_programming_intermediate/_episodes/01-introduction.md

 - "What is the principle of locality and how does it reduce the memory access latency?"
 - "Why is there a memory hierarchy and how is it defined?"
 objectives:
-- "Understanding the CUDA Memory Model and its role in CUDA C/C++ programming."
+- "Understanding the CUDA Memory Model and its role in CUDA C/C++ programming"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---